 (Update: I can’t believe how different our backyard looks now compared to how it looked back in these photos.
 You can see for yourself how much the garden has filled-in over the years by following me on Instagram and watching my stories.)

 Chris has always been the one to make our gardens look all neat and tidy.
 I didn’t really even realize that there was a certain technique to it.
 I just thought he was really patient with a shovel or something.
 Actually, I didn’t really know what he did.
 I always thought that to make a garden, all you did was remove the grass, stick some plants in it and mulch it.
 Then somehow it magically turned into something like looked like a garden and not just some flowers planted in the middle of the grass.

-We’ve been working slowly on the back yard over the last few years and we thought it might be good to map out a big flower/shrub garden across the whole back middle section of the house where the giant wheelchair ramp used to be before we tore it down last year.
-We still have a lot of work to do!
+We’ve been working slowly on the back yard over the last few years and we thought it might be good to map out a big flower/shrub garden across the whole back middle section of the house where the giant wheelchair ramp used to be before we tore it down.

 I grabbed a little trowel and got to work.